 On their own, these changes are distressing enough.
 But add the fact that Parkinson’s affects balance and they also become dangerous, putting people with PD at risk of falling.
 The good news is that with exercise and physical therapy, people with PD can improve their balance.
-What you can do to minimize Temporary, involuntary inability to take a step or initiate movement. and avoid falls?
+What can you do to minimize freezing and avoid falls?
 Read on to find out.

 The following article is based on the latest research and a Parkinson’s Foundation Expert Briefings about Parkinson’s-related freezing, balance and falls hosted by Fay B. Horak, PhD, PT, Professor of Neurology at the Oregon Health & Science University, a Parkinson’s Foundation Center of Excellence.